Chart Color Schemes

 Herberton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Herberton's dwelling structure, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings.
 In comparison, Non-Metro Qld had 91.0% houses and 9.0% other dwellings.
-Home ownership in Herberton stood at 51.7%, with mortgaged dwellings at 27.2% and rented ones at 21.1%.
+Home ownership in Herberton stood at 51.7%, with mortgaged properties at 27.2% and rented ones at 21.1%.
 The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,430.
 The median weekly rent in Herberton was $230, compared to Non-Metro Qld's $270.
-Nationally, Herberton's mortgage repayments were significantly lower at $1,083 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Herberton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing